C-TC/Megatron-LM/llama_clariden/README.md

 During configuration, only 1 process on each node.
 Then torchrun will spawn the rest processes, so that 1 process controls one GPU, this is suggested by torch.distributed team.

 `sbatch pretrain_llama2.sbatch` to submit scaling job.

+## Traces
+Custom `nvtx` annotations were added to the megatron source code to navigate the traces better.

+`sbatch pretarin_llama2_traces.sbatch` to submit job including tracing (Nvidia Nsight Systems).
+This will generate `.nsys-rep` file that can be downloaded and opened with the Nvidia Nsight Systems GUI to investigate traces.
+Configuration of what to trace is defined at the end of the `.sbatch` script.